 We’ve done everything we can to raise healthy, happy, well-adjusted puppies so we can put them in the hands of eager new owners to enjoy for many, many years.
 We keep the pregnant mamas in our nursery, up in the heart of the house, away from visitors, so they can be nice and quiet both before and after they give birth.
 We try to keep conditions as sanitary as possible so the infant puppies aren’t exposed to bacteria and viruses and parasites.
 At first they sleep for most of their days and nights, and as they grow they stay awake for longer periods - but they still sleep a LOT.
 We don’t devote hours to playing with them, much as we’d love to, because we know their tender little nervous systems just can’t take it.

-Puppies grow and develop much faster than human babies do, but they are still babies, and when you are allowed to take yours home, it’s only 8 weeks old - a minimum of 56 days.
-That’s not even two full months!
-Mama dog is only pregnant for 9 weeks - one week for every month a human mother is pregnant - and we wean her from her pups at 6 weeks, taking her back to the kennel and leaving the babies in the nursery to grow and mature without her for two more weeks before they go to their new homes.
+Puppies grow and develop much faster than human babies do, but they are still babies, and when you are allowed to take yours home, it’s only 10 weeks old.
+That’s only 2 1/2 months!
+Mama dog is pregnant for 9 weeks - one week for every month a human mother is pregnant - and we wean her from her pups at 6 weeks, taking her back to the kennel and leaving the babies in the nursery to grow and mature without her for 4 more weeks before they go to their new homes.
 They learn to play with their siblings and other puppies, and we let them out to scamper around on the floor together while we’re cleaning and sanitizing their stainless-steel crates, putting down clean newspaper and shredded paper for them to live on.

 We have people complain that their puppy doesn’t know anything about being on grass or carpet.
 The nursery is not carpeted, nor is the rest of the main floor of either the house or the kennel.
 The first thing dogs do in a new place is sniff to see who has been there before them, and they urinate or defecate to mark it as their place!
 Can you imagine the cleaning nightmare that would be in a kennel situation if there was carpet everywhere?!
-We also don’t have grass in the outdoor dog runs - they eat it and throw up.
-Anyone who has had a dog or cat has watched that animal eat grass and go vomit somewhere - usually in the middle of the carpet or up on a bed.
-YUCK!
-So, we don’t have grass where the dogs can get to it very easily, and we don’t even take the puppies outdoors into pens on the front deck until after they are about 3 months old and can better handle our daytime temperatures - on warm days only.
+We also don’t have grass in the outdoor dog runs - it's impossible to sanitize, which the State requires.
+We don’t even take the puppies outdoors into pens on the front deck until after they are about 3 months old and can better handle our daytime temperatures - on warm days only.
 Even then they don’t stay out all day, and none of our dogs stay out all night - too many things would love to have a wiener-dog snack in the dark!
 In certain areas, daytime predators can be a problem with small dogs, too.
 We've been told about little dogs being snatched by hawks, eagles, coyotes, bobcats, cougars, etc. - so keep a close watch on your dachshund puppy at ALL times, and preferably keep him in a harness, on a leash, unless he's in your adequately-fenced yard.

 Going back to the topic of grass, I might as well add this - we don’t even HAVE grass for much of the year!
 From whenever the ground becomes covered with snow, until at least mid to late May, there isn’t any grass growing at our elevation!
 We’re at least 8,200 feet above sea level, in a whole different world from most of our buyers.
 You’re already enjoying leaves on your trees, have flowers blooming, and have mowed your grass at least once, by the time our first blades even peek out of the ground, and it's so dry up here that what sparse grass there is can't be called lawn!